TomLugard/TomLugard/README.md

 # 🚵 Thomas Lugard

-**`Full Stack Developer`**
+💾 **`Full Stack Developer`** 💾

-### I'm an all-rounded full-stack developer building my digital profile one step at a time  💾
+### I'm an all-rounded full-stack developer building my digital profile one step at a time.

 ---

 ## 💡 About Me

 - Studying `Computer Science` at the `University of Stellenbosch`.
-I’m always excited to tackle complex problems with unconventional thinking, learn new technologies, and contribute to projects that make a difference.
+- I’m always excited to tackle complex problems with unconventional thinking, learn new technologies, and contribute to projects that make a difference.
-I love using a combination of technologies to bring ideas to life.
+- I love using a combination of technologies to bring ideas to life.
 - If I'm not working, you'll find me outdoors traversing the world.

 ---